 Then I learned that you have to have a monitor cable attached to past the POST testing.
 And you also needed a pretty obscure type of DEC monitor to run and use as the console.
 You can attach a terminal to it, but it’s not setup to use a serial terminal like a traditional Unix PDP-11.
 The Pro came with an OS call P/OS and was really a glorified Word Processor and Terminal itself- it was sold as an alternative to the IBM PCs (XT I suppose?) of the time (early 1980s).

-Skip a month later and with the help of some saved eBay Email Alerts I picked up a monitor at a decent price as well as a nice keyboard and proceeded to boot the system.
+Just about a month later with the help of some saved eBay Email Alerts I picked up a PRO-350 monitor at a decent price as well as a nice keyboard and proceeded to boot the system.
 Not only did it boot right up but it has the POS installed and working and a bunch of old Text files to boot.

 Next when I’m tired of the POS I have another HD to install and then attempt to install BSD on it, following the directions here at frijid.net.